naldolopes/fifo/README.md

-# Simple FiFO Implementation in C.
+# Simple FIFO Implementation in C.